^

 Treatment of patients with neoplasms of the oropharynx

-The main method of treating patients with benign tumors of the middle part of the pharynx is surgical.
+The main method of treating patients with benign tumors of the middle pharynx is surgery.
 The extent of surgical intervention depends on the prevalence, histological structure and localization of the tumor.
-Limited neoplasms, such as the papilloma of the palatine arch, can be removed in the clinic with a loop, scissors or forceps.
+Limited neoplasms, such as papilloma of the palatine arches, can be removed in the clinic using a loop, scissors or forceps.

-The initial site of the tumor after its removal is treated with an electrocautery or a laser beam.
-Similarly, you can remove the fibroma on the foot of a small, superficially located cyst of the tonsil or palatine arch.
+The original site of the tumor after its removal is treated with a galvanocautery or a laser beam.
+A small, superficially located tonsil or palatine arch cyst, a fibroma on a stalk, can be removed in a similar manner.

-A small mixed tumor of the soft palate can be removed through poot under local anesthesia.
-More often when removing tumors of the oropharynx, anesthesia is used, using as an access sublingual pharyngotomy, which is often supplemented with a lateral one.
-Wide External access will allow to completely remove the tumor and provide good hemostasis.
+A small mixed tumor of the soft palate can be removed through the mouth under local anesthesia.
+Most often, when removing tumors of the oropharynx, anesthesia is used, using a sublingual pharyngotomy as an access, which is often supplemented by a lateral one.
+A wide external access will allow for complete removal of the tumor and ensure good hemostasis.

-External access is also required when removing vascular tumors of the pharynx.
-Prior to removal of hemangiomas, the external carotid artery is previously bandaged or embolization of the leading vessels is performed.
-Interference with these tumors is always accompanied by the danger of severe intraoperative bleeding, which may require a ligation of not only the external but also the internal or common carotid artery.
-Given the possibility of intraoperative bleeding and the severity of the effects of dressing the internal or common carotid artery, in patients with parapharyngeal chemodectomies and hemangiomas for 2 = 3 weeks before surgery, we "train" intracerebral anastomoses.
-It consists in pinching the common carotid artery on the side of the tumor localization 2-3 times a day for 1-2 minutes.
-Gradually, the duration of the experience is increased to 25-30 minutes.
-At the beginning of the "training" and subsequently with an increase in the duration of the clamping of the common carotid artery, the patient experiences a feeling of dizziness.
-This sensation serves as a criterion for determining the length of the clamping of the artery, as well as the duration of the "training" course.
-If the clotting of the artery for 30 minutes does not cause a sensation of dizziness, then after repeating the clamping for another 3-4 days, you can proceed to the operation.
+External access is also required for removal of vascular tumors of the pharynx.
+Before removing hemangiomas, the external carotid artery is preliminarily ligated or embolization of the afferent vessels is performed.
+Intervention regarding these tumors is always associated with the risk of severe intraoperative bleeding, which may require ligation of not only the external, but also the internal or common carotid artery.
+Given the possibility of intraoperative bleeding and the severity of the consequences of ligation of the internal or common carotid artery, in patients with parapharyngeal chemodectomas and hemangiomas, we perform "training" of intracerebral anastomoses for 2-3 weeks before surgery.
+It consists of pinching the common carotid artery on the side of the tumor with a finger 2-3 times a day for 1-2 minutes.
+Gradually, the duration of the procedure is increased to 25-30 minutes.
+At the beginning of the "training" and subsequently with an increase in the duration of the common carotid artery clamping, the patient experiences a feeling of dizziness.
+This sensation serves as a criterion for determining the duration of the artery clamping, as well as the duration of the "training" course.
+If clamping the artery for 30 minutes does not cause a feeling of dizziness, then after repeating the clamping for another 3-4 days, the operation can begin.

-Cryogenic exposure as an independent method of treatment of patients with benign tumors is shown mainly in superficial (located under the mucous membrane) diffuse hemangiomas.
+Cryotherapy as an independent method of treating patients with benign tumors is indicated mainly for superficial (located under the mucous membrane) diffuse hemangiomas.
 It can be used in the treatment of deep hemangiomas in combination with surgical interventions.

-The main methods of treatment for malignant tumors of the oropharynx, as well as for neoplasms of other localizations, are surgical and radial.
-The effectiveness of surgical treatment is higher than the exposure to combined treatment, the first stage of which is irradiation.
+The main methods of treatment for malignant tumors of the oropharynx, as well as for neoplasms of other localizations, are surgical and radiation.
+The effectiveness of surgical treatment is higher than that of radiation and combined treatment, at the first stage of which radiation is carried out.

-Through the mouth, only limited neoplasms can be removed that do not go beyond one of the fragments of the given area (soft palate, palatal tongue, palatine amygdala).
-In all other cases, external accesses are indicated - foreground or sublingual pharyngotomy in combination with the lateral; Sometimes, in order to obtain wider access to the root of the tongue, in addition to pharyngotomy, a lower jaw resection is performed.
+Only limited neoplasms that do not extend beyond one of the fragments of a given area (soft palate, palatoglossal arch, palatine tonsil) can be removed through the mouth.
+In all other cases, external approaches are indicated - transhyoid or subhyoid pharyngotomy in combination with lateral; sometimes, in order to obtain wider access to the root of the tongue, in addition to pharyngotomy, a resection of the lower jaw is performed.

-Operations for malignant tumors are performed under anesthesia with a preliminary ligation of the external carotid artery and tracheotomy.
-Tracheotomy is performed under local anesthesia, and subsequent stages of intervention are performed under intratracheal anesthesia (intubation via tracheostomy).
+Operations for malignant tumors are performed under general anesthesia with preliminary ligation of the external carotid artery and tracheotomy.
+Tracheotomy is performed under local anesthesia, and subsequent stages of the intervention are performed under intratracheal anesthesia (intubation through a tracheostomy).

-When the palatine tonsil is affected by a tumor that does not go beyond its limits, it is limited to the removal of the amygdala, palatine arch, laratonsillar fiber and part of the root of the tongue adjacent to the lower pole of the amygdala.
-The stock of uninfected tissues around the tumor center should not be less than 1 cm.
-This rule is also followed when removing the common tumors with the help of external access.
+When the palatine tonsil is affected by a tumor that does not extend beyond its limits, the removal of the tonsil, palatine arches, laratonsillar tissue, and part of the root of the tongue adjacent to the lower pole of the tonsil is limited.
+The reserve of unaffected tissue around the tumor focus should not be less than 1 cm.
+This rule is also followed when removing widespread tumors using external access.

-Radiation treatment of patients with pharyngeal neoplasms should be carried out under strict indications.
-This curative effect can be used only for malignant tumors.
-As an independent method of treatment, irradiation can be recommended only in those cases when surgical intervention is contraindicated or the patient refuses surgery.
-Combined treatment, the first stage of which is surgery, we recommend to patients with stage III tumor.
-In other cases, you can only use the operation.
+Radiation therapy of patients with pharyngeal neoplasms should be performed according to strict indications.
+This therapeutic effect can be used only for malignant tumors.
+As an independent method of treatment, irradiation can be recommended only in cases where surgical intervention is contraindicated or the patient refuses surgery.
+We recommend combined treatment, the first stage of which is surgery, for patients with stage III tumors.
+In other cases, surgery alone can be enough.

-In tumors that occupy the middle and lower parts of the pharynx, extending to the larynx, they produce a circular resection of the pharynx with removal of the larynx.
-After such extensive intervention, they form an orostoma, tracheostomy and esophagostomy.
-After 2-3 months, the plastic of the lateral and anterior walls of the pharynx is performed, thereby restoring the way of food.
+In case of tumors occupying the middle and lower parts of the pharynx, spreading to the larynx, a circular resection of the pharynx with removal of the larynx is performed.
+After such an extensive intervention, an orostoma, tracheostomy and esophagostomy are formed.
+After 2-3 months, plastic surgery of the lateral and anterior walls of the pharynx is performed, thereby restoring the food passage.

-Comparing the results of treatment with the use of different methods, we were convinced of the high efficiency of the surgical method; five-year survival of patients after surgical treatment was 65 ± 10,9%, after combined (operation + irradiation) - 64,7 + 11,9%, after radiation therapy - 23 ± 4,2% (Nasyrov VA, 1982) .
+Comparing the results of treatment using different methods, we were convinced of the high efficiency of the surgical method; the five-year survival rate of patients after surgical treatment was 65±10.9%, after combined treatment (surgery + radiation) - 64.7+11.9%, after radiation therapy - 23±4.2% (Nasyrov V.A., 1982).

 Where does it hurt?